Cheick Doucouré

 Cheick Oumar Doucouré (born 8 January 2000) is a Malian professional footballer who plays as a defensive midfielder for club Crystal Palace.

 Club career

 Lens

 Doucouré developed as a youth player at JMG Academy Bamako.
 He then spent the 2016–17 season with Real Bamako before moving the following season to Lens.
 Doucouré quickly cemented his place at Lens in the 2018–19 Ligue 2 campaign with him playing a total of 34 games across all competitions that season.

 Crystal Palace

 On 11 July 2022, Doucouré was signed by English club Crystal Palace on a five-year contract.
 In his first season, he was named the club's Player of the Year.

 On 25 November 2023, Doucouré sustained an Achilles injury in a 2–1 loss to Luton Town, likely ruling him out for the rest of the 2023–24 season.
 On 28 February 2024, he extended his contract with Palace until 2029.

+2024-25 season

+Doucouré returned to the first team, making 14 appearances before suffering a knee injury in early January 2025.
+He underwent surgery and was ruled out for the remainder of the season.

+2025–26 season

+On 4 September 2025, Doucouré was omitted from Crystal Palace’s squad for the UEFA Conference League league phase to allow for several more months of injury rehabilitation.